cerner/terra-core/packages/terra-i18n/docs/README.md

 };
 ```

 Then all of the messages for a given language across all dependencies will be aggregated into an overall translation file for that language and placed into an aggregated-translations directory.
-In order for these resulting files to be able to be loaded by terra-i18n, that directory then needs to be added to the list of directories that the resolver looks into.
+In order for these resulting files to be able to be loaded by terra-i18n, that directory then needs to be added to the list of directories that the webpack resolver looks into.